arnabganguly/HDInsightHBaseYCSB/Clusterdeploy.md

 - **Primary Storage Type**: Azure Storage.
  - **Selection Method**: Select from a list Radio Button
- - **Primary Storage Account**:  A default storage account name(formed from your cluster name) and a corresponding container should
+ - **Primary Storage Account**:  A default storage account name(formed from your cluster name) and a corresponding container should be prepopulated.
+Click **OK** to select these
+ - Leave the rest of the options untouched and scroll down to the checkbox **Enable Hbase

  - **Cluster Type** : Cluster Type -  *HBase*
   Version-   *HBase 2.0.0(HDI 4.0)*
  - **Cluster login username**:Enter username for cluster administrator(default:admin)